oracle-livelabs/pts/ac-with-ucp/lab1-provision-env/lab1-provision-env.md

 In this lab, you will run a Terraform script to provision the lab environment.

-Estimated Lab Time: 30 minutes
+Estimated Lab Time: 15 minutes to follow the instructions.
+The provisioning job will then take about 90 mn to complete.

 ### Objectives